engagmatic/engagematic/spark-linkedin-ai-main/TEST_AUTH.md

 **Expected Results:**
 - ✅ Loading state shows "Creating account..."
-- ✅ Success toast: "Welcome to LinkedInPulse! 🎉"
+- ✅ Success toast: "Welcome to Engagematic! 🎉"
 - ✅ Redirect to dashboard
 - ✅ User is logged in
 - ✅ Token stored in localStorage